-Nevertheless, an intelligent aviator knows how to keep safe and land the aircraft safely regardless of the weather.
+Nevertheless, an intelligent aviator knows how to keep and land the aircraft safely regardless of the weather.

-It’s crucial for pilots to understand the weather and know when to avoid it.
+Pilots must understand the weather and know when to avoid it.

 Meteorology is an enjoyable subject, and the space is vast.
 Learning about different weather phenomena and their dangers requires time and patience.

 Fortunately, Doug Morris, the author of Pilot Weather, wrote this book keeping pilots in mind.

 He discussed topics that are relevant to pilots and flying in adverse weather.
 After reading this book, you will be more confident in operating aircraft.
 Sure, you’ll know which day is unsuitable for surfing the sky.

 You’ll learn to control your ego and not jeopardize flight safety in weather conditions.